Chillagoe, Queensland: Amenities

 The Mareeba Shire Council operates a public library in Chillagoe at The Hub, 21-23 Queen Street.

 The Catholic Church is at 24–28 Queen Street.
 It is dedicated to St Nicholas of Tolentino and Blessed Mother Mary of the Cross.
 It is within the Chillagoe Parish of the Roman Catholic Diocese of Cairns.

 Chillagoe Town Hall is a public hall.

 Chillagoe Hotel Motel provides meals and accommodation.

 Attractions

 Woothakata is a property on a Chillagoe creek named after the Shire of Woothakata of which Chillagoe was once part.
-Woothakata is an Aboriginal word which describes the way Aborigines traveled to Ngarrabullgan/Mount Mulligan, an important meeting place.
+Woothakata is an Aboriginal word meaning mountain of a strange shape used to describe Mount Mulligan.

 The heritage-listed Chillagoe smelters, the cemetery and the many old mines illustrate the history of the town.